kdeldycke/e107-importer/readme.txt

 * Import users and their profile (or try to update the profile if user already exist),
 * Try to map users to an appropriate role,
 * Send mails to users to inform them about their new credentials,
-* Redirect old e107 news, pages and feeds URLs to new WordPress content via an integrated plugin (for SEO).
+* Redirect old e107 news, pages, users and feeds URLs to new WordPress content via an integrated plugin (for SEO).

 **Warning**: Your e107 site must be fully encoded in UTF-8.
 If it's not the case, please have a look at the [*Upgrading database content to UTF-8*](http://wiki.e107.org/?title=Upgrading_database_content_to_UTF8) on e107 wiki.